-- Policy GD-30 It shall be the intention of Council to empower the Development Officer to negotiate a Site Plan Approval, as per Section 231 of the MGA, for the development or redevelopment of a lot for the following uses: - a) New structures or additions in a (R3), (R4), (C1), (C2), (C3), (M1), and (CR) Zone, when such developments abuts a Single Unit Dwelling (R1) Zone or a One and Two Unit Dwelling (R2) Zone; - b) Day Care Centres to a maximum of 14 persons in the (R1), (R2) and (R3) Zones; - c) Multi-Unit Residential Dwellings up to 50 units per acre in the (C1) Zone.
+- Policy GD-30 It shall be the intention of Council to empower the Development Officer to negotiate a Site Plan Approval, as per Section 231 of the MGA, for the development or redevelopment of a lot for the following uses: - a) New structures or additions in a (R3), (R4), (C1), (C2), (C3), (M1), and (CR) Zone, when such developments abuts a Single Unit Dwelling (R1) Zone or a One and Two Unit Dwelling (R2) Zone; - b) Day Care Centres to a maximum of 14 persons in the (R1), (R2) and (R3) Zones; - c) Multi-Unit Residential Dwellings up to 50 units per acre in the (C1) Zone; - d) Multi-unit residential dwellings with six or more units one a single lot located within the Multi-unit Residential (R4) Zone.
+Developments must comply with amenity requirements for multi-unit residential buildings, as well as subdivision parkland requirements, where applicable.
+If the developer prefers, the development may proceed through a development agreement in place of site plan approval, per Policy GD-5(d).